Looking Glass

 @ RAS, Stavanger May 13.-14.

-"Looking Glass" is a performance that has been specially developed to engage and inspire local youth to explore the world of art.
-We want to create a deeper understanding of identity and self-worth through artistic expression.
-The title "Looking Glass" alludes to seeing something that is the opposite of what is expected, and explores this through visual and emotional elements.
+"Looking Glass" is a purposefully crafted performance aimed at engaging and inspiring local youth to explore the realm of art, fostering a deeper understanding of identity and self-worth through artistic expression.
+The title, "Looking Glass," alludes to the unexpected, challenging conventional norms, and delves into this exploration through captivating visual and emotional elements.

 Thomas Bruvik